-Escrow: When you're closing on your new place, an escrow agent is used to make sure the process will close appropriately and on time.
-A house is said to be in escrow when in the closing transaction, payment is held by a third party on behalf of two parties (in this case, a buyer and a seller) when the exchange of money takes place.
-For example, in a Web transaction, PayPal is the neutral third party that obtains the buyer's money, and then disburses the funds to the seller.
+Escrow: A neutral, third party (known as the escrow holder or the escrow agent) is brought on to assure your place closes on time and the process goes smoothly.
+A place is said to be in escrow when in the closing transaction, money is secured by a third party on behalf of two parties (in this case, a buyer and a seller) when the exchange of money takes place.
+PayPal is a good example of an escrow company.

-Settling the last details like taking in funds, signing forms, getting the documents for loans and liens, and assuring you get a spotless title to the home before your purchase gets finalized are all parts of closing in which an escrow holder is useful.
+Clearing the final hurdles like obtaining funds, signing forms, securing the documents for loans and liens, and making sure you get a spotless title to the house before your purchase gets finalized are all part of the job of the escrow company.